tpayne/microsoft-integrations/Outlook/CommsAssist/README.md

     ```bash
     npm run certs
     ```
     Uses mkcert for trusted HTTPS certificates.
-You may need to modify the `package.json` for the location of `mkcerts`
+You may need to modify the `package.json` for the location of `mkcerts`.

 3. **Build the Project:**
     ```bash